 VDA 4938 – a standard for electronic invoicing

 VDA developed the VDA 4938 standard to meet current statutory and fiscal requirements for the automotive industry.
 The objective of VDA 4938 is a uniform design of electronic invoices and credit notes to allow the electronic exchange of information between companies using EDI (OEMs and tier suppliers etc.).

 The VDA 4938 standard has four different parts, as listed below.

-The individual documents are available under the following links:
+The individual documents are available under the following links (in German):

-- 4938 T1 (in German) – Process framework for the exchange of electronic accounting documents, using EDIFACT without digital signatures
+- 4938 T1 – Process framework for the exchange of electronic accounting documents, using EDIFACT without digital signatures

-- 4938 T3 (in German) – Use of electronic accounting procedures for small and medium-sized companies in the automotive industry
+- 4938 T3 – Use of electronic accounting procedures for small and medium-sized companies in the automotive industry

 Part 1 deals with the process framework for electronic invoicing.
 This includes a process recommendation, technical guidelines, and guidelines for the involvement of service providers.
 Agreement templates and checklists for VDA 4938 users are also included.

 Part 2 contains the EDI definition, the so-called EDIFACT Message Implementation Guideline – MIG for short, based on EDIFACT INVOIC D07A.